The Black-Scholes Equation in Presence of Arbitrage: Arbitrage and Derivative Pricing

 which, inserted into (\ref{firstBS}) gives (\ref{NonLinearBS}).\\ \end{proof} \begin{remark} In \cite{FaVa12}, utilizing another measure of arbitrage $\tilde{\rho}_t$, the PDE

 was derived.
 After some computations, it turns out that

-thus guaranteeing that both (\ref{BSS}) and (\ref{BSSFaVa}) are two representations of the same non linear Black-Scholes PDE for the price of a derivative in the presence of arbitrage. \end{remark} It is possible to reformulate Theorem \ref{ThmBS} directly in terms of prices and not discounted prices. \begin{corollary} Let us consider a market consisting in a bank account with constant instantaneous risk free rate $r$, an asset and a derivative whose prices $S_t$ and $\Psi(t,S_t)$ follow an It\^{o}'s process.
+thus guaranteeing that both (\ref{BSS}) and (\ref{BSSFaVa}) are two representations of the same non linear Black-Scholes PDE for the price of a derivative in the presence of arbitrage. \end{remark} \begin{remark} If arbitrage possibilities are allowed, there is no risk neutral probability measure.
+Asset pricing can nevertheless be obtained as (conditional) expectation of discounted asset's cash flows with respect to the \textit{minimal arbitrage probability measure}, as explained in \cite{FaTa20}. \end{remark}

+It is possible to reformulate Theorem \ref{ThmBS} directly in terms of prices and not discounted prices. \begin{corollary} Let us consider a market consisting in a bank account with constant instantaneous risk free rate $r$, an asset and a derivative whose prices $S_t$ and $\Psi(t,S_t)$ follow an It\^{o} process.
 In particular